 #4 Watch the opening of the bridges

 In season, from April to October, the bridges over the Neva river get opened at night for big cargo boats to go through the city.
-The idea of drawbridges came from Holland, at first all bridges in the city were wooden and draw.
+The idea of drawbridges came from Holland, at first all the bridges in the city were wooden and draw.
 Nowadays there are 21 drawbridges in St.Petersburg.
-You can see the opening from a boat (there are many boat tours at night) or from the embankment, the best bridge to watch is The Palace Bridge, its opening with music and lights.
+You can see the opening from a boat (there are many boat tours at night) or from the embankment, the best bridge to watch is The Palace Bridge and its opening with music and lights.
 It gets opened every night at 1.10am.
-Every bridge has different opening and closing time.
+All bridges have different opening and closing times.

 #5 Spend a day in a royal suburb

 Two main are Peterhof and Tsarskoe Selo both can be visited as a day trip from St.Petersburg, if you do a tour you can even fit both in one day.
-Peterhof park with its fountains is definitely more entertaining if you have to choose visit this one, though only in summer season, from May to September, the rest of the year the fountains are off.
-In my opinion the Catherine palace in Tsarskoye Selo is more impressive, here is the famous Amber room and the Grand Hall with hundreds of mirrors and windows.
+Peterhof park with its fountains is definitely more entertaining if you have to choose to visit this one, though only in the summer season, from May to September, the rest of the year the fountains are off.
+In my opinion, the Catherine Palace in Tsarskoye Selo is more impressive, here is the famous Amber room and the Grand Hall with hundreds of mirrors and windows.

 It’s possible to visit both places in one day with a tour, to do it on your own without a car is very difficult you might spend most of the day commuting between two places.